Skip navigation

 Course summary

 The Advanced Postgraduate Diploma in Music is designed to allow students with existing masters qualifications to progress further within their discipline.
 You will have the opportunity to extend and deepen your skills, knowledge and understanding in and through performance within a rich conservatoire environment.
 The Advanced Postgraduate Diploma is available to performers in the following disciplines: *All string, woodwind and brass instruments, solo, chamber or orchestral *Guitar and harp *Timpani and percussion, including marimba *Piano solo and ensemble, harpsichord, organ, accordion *Vocal Performance *Scottish folk/traditional performance *Jazz performance It is not available for Conducting, Composition, HIPP and Piano for Dance.
-Overseas Auditions If you want to audition live at one of our overseas locations, you must submit your UCAS and Acceptd application by the 2nd October 2025.
-We may not be able to audition certain instruments at our overseas auditions, please see our website for more information.
-Where required, all applicants will need to provide their own instruments (except piano) and accompanist for some locations.
-Further details of audition dates and locations can be found on our website, under the 'How to apply' section.
+Overseas Auditions We are operating a pre-screening process for all our international audition locations.
+All videos must be submitted to your Acceptd account before the below deadlines.
+There is no set repertoire for the pre-screening round, and you are welcome to perform different repertoire should you be successfully offered a live audition.
+Please note some departments may have some additional requirements needed at audition, please check the relevant page on our website for more information.
+For live in-person auditions being held in Qingdao, Seoul, Singapore and Kuala Lumpa: UCAS Conservatoire applications and Acceptd submissions must be submitted by the deadline of 2nd October 2025.
+For live in-person auditions being held in Los Angeles, New York, Chicago and Toronto: UCAS Conservatoire applications and Acceptd submissions must be submitted by the deadline of 1st December 2025.
+All keyboard applicants MUST submit their application by the 2nd October 2025 regardless of which audition location you choose (including the recording option).
+If successfully offered a live in-person audition at one of our overseas locations, then applicants applying from that country will be expected to attend in person.
+We strongly encourage people to attend in person to be able to meet some of our staff members face to face and ask questions about our programmes, and life at the Royal Conservatoire of Scotland.
+For live auditions, we cannot guarantee that a member of our teaching staff will be on the panel for your specific discipline.
+We may not be able to audition certain instruments at our overseas auditions.
+Where required, all applicants will need to provide their own instruments (except piano) and accompanist for auditions.
+Further details of dates and locations can be found on our departmental webpages, under the 'How to apply' section.
 Please note, our locations are subject to change at short notice.
 If you choose a location that becomes unavailable we will be in touch to offer an alternative, this will likely be a recorded submission.
-The international deadline for recorded submissions for this programme is the 1st December 2025 (except for keyboard who's deadline is 2nd October 2025), but we would encourage applicants to apply by the 2nd October 2025 to be guaranteed consideration for the first round of scholarship Curriculum Review We are currently in the review cycle for our postgraduate music programmes starting in 2026, these courses are currently designated 'subject to revalidation'.
+If you are unable to attend a live in-person audition, then we do offer a recorded submission option.
+Recorded submissions will go through the same pre-screening process, and applicants will be invited to a live online audition at the discretion of the relevant Head of Department.
+You may be asked to perform additional repertoire or complete a small aural task as part of this process.
+If you are recalled, further details and online meeting links will be sent to you.
+Curriculum Review We are currently in the review cycle for our postgraduate music programmes starting in 2026, these courses are currently designated 'subject to revalidation'.
 This is standard practice during curriculum review periods.
 The outcome of this process, may mean there are some changes to how your programme is delivered.

 Course details